 COVID-19 changed the way the people interact.
 Online shopping and virtual events evolved while drive-ins and drive-up orders became the new normal.
-Now that quarantine is over, the world has become a combination of the virtual improvements of the pandemic and social gatherings everyone has waited for.
-What does all of this change mean for marketers?
+Now that quarantine is over, the world is a combination of the virtual improvements of the pandemic and the in-person social gatherings everyone missed.
+But what does all of this change mean for marketers?

 Advancements That Are Here To Stay

 People quickly adapted to video calls, virtual events, and online ordering.
-These are here to stay.
+These innovations are here to stay.
 At a time when people had to stay home, companies created new and improved ways to do things.
-These advancements will integrate with pre-pandemic options to create a more connected, accessible future.
+These advancements will continue to integrate with pre-pandemic options in order to create a more connected, accessible future.

 Zoom, Cisco Webex, Skype, Windows Teams, and many more video call options became daily forms of communication.
 Although business use was a key contributor, personal use also became widely popular.
 It gave people a way to connect with friends and family across the country or even the world.

-In 2020, virtual events were just beginning.
-People traveled frequently to attend conferences, parties, and countless other events.
-Now people have learned how to do these events virtually.
-This will not eliminate in person events, but will cause many trainings, conferences, and social gatherings to have a virtual option.
-This gives people who do not want to or are not able to travel an opportunity to attend events they would have missed in the past.
+Pre-pandemic, people would travel frequently to attend conferences, parties, and countless other events.
+During the height of the pandemic, all of this travel came to a hault when events turned virtual.
+Going forward, the attention to virtual events will no longer eliminate in-person events.
+However, it has allowed many trainings, conferences, and social gatherings to offer a virtual option, which gives people, who do not want to or are not able to travel, an opportunity to attend events they would have missed in the past.

 What Is Important To Consumers?

 Convenience is key.
 The ability to communicate with friends, attend a conference, or enjoy your favorite restaurant from the comfort of your own home is not only desired, but expected.
 Creating accessible options for consumers and marketing them as convenient, time saving, low effort alternatives will be profitable for companies.

 Here are some ways companies have made convenience a priority: